 One should have in mind that the Boruta algorithm is very time-consuming.
 The minimal number of runs recommended by the method authors is 100, and one run consists of fitting a Random Forest model to the whole dataset with doubled number of features (because of added shadow features).
 In the case of this analysis, model computation took about 12 hours on a modern laptop.
 Although other wrapper algorithms also require an iterative fitting of the model, they usually start with fitting the model to one variable, in the next iteration to 2, and so on up to k features.
 On the other hand, the Boruta algorithm in each iteration fits the model to 2*k features (original and shadow features).

+* * *

+Konieczne podsumowanie rozdziału

 chapter IV